 Based on the cult novel by British science fiction writer Olaf Stapledon, Last and First Men blurs the boundary between fiction and documentary.
 The work sets images of a futuristic yet decaying monumental landscape, beautifully filmed in 16mm black and white in the former Yugoslav republics, against Swinton’s narration and Jóhannsson’s mesmerising orchestral soundtrack.
 The result is a breathtaking requiem for the final human species in civilisation, and you can see and hear it first at MIF17.

-Commissioned by Manchester International Festival, the Barbican Centre and Sydney Opera House for Vivid LIVE.
+Commissioned by Manchester International Festival, the Barbican Centre and Sydney Opera House.
 Produced by Manchester International Festival and the BBC Philharmonic.
 Photo: Jóhann Jóhannsson in Berlin, Germany, January 2017 © Donald Christie